Contemplating coverage?

 Service by U.S. News and World Report for 2021, 2022, and 2023.
 Check out our services.

 Your safety should be your immediate concern.
 You should first shut off the electricity and gas to the basement.
 This is important even if the flooding seems mild—you never know if water has come in contact with in-wall electrical wiring.
-If you circuit breaker is in the basement, call a professional electrician.
+If your circuit breaker is in the basement, call a professional electrician.

 You’ll also want to prepare some protective gear to wear if you anticipate coming in contact with floodwater.
 Bacteria and other harmful pathogens are likely to be present in floodwater, and these can cause skin irritations, respiratory problems, and other symptoms.
 Be sure to wear boots, gloves, and eye protection.
 Better yet, wear a mask and ensure no skin is exposed.